golang/proposal/design/56345-structured-logging.md

 }
     A LevelVar is a Level variable, to allow a Handler level to change dynamically.
 It implements Leveler as well as a Set method, and it is safe for use by multiple goroutines.
-The zero LevelVar corresponds to InfoLevel.
+The zero LevelVar corresponds to LevelInfo.

 func (v *LevelVar) Level() Level
     Level returns v's level.